In Feng Shui, the Bedroom is the most important room in the home. You spend at least 8 hours a day.

 - Feng Shui Bedroom Mirror: Do not have mirrors that reflect the sleeping body.
 The mirror affects the quality of sleep.

 - Bathroom: Energy is drained away with the outflow of water.
 This happens in the toilet bowl, sink, bathtub, etc. This can be minimised by keeping the toilet seat closed and the bathroom door shut.

 - An Extractor Fan is essential to keep the humidity of the bathroom low.
 The high humidity in the bathroom is an ideal breeding ground for fungus and mould.

 - Electrical appliances: Modern day living involve a plethora of electronic devices.
 These electro-magnetic waves can disrupt the sleep.
 There are other rooms where these devices like TVs, computers, tablets, video games, smart phones etc can be used.
 Electric blankets should be switched off when sleeping.

-- Taboos : The presence of aquariums, water features, or waterscape paintings is taboo in the bedroom.
-It is said that the presence of water in the bedroom indicates the probability of a robbery, burglary or financial loss of some kind.
+- Taboos: The presence of aquariums, water features, or waterscape paintings are taboo in the bedroom.
+It is said that the presence of water in the bedroom indicates the probability of a robbery, burglary or financial loss of any kind.

 - Plants and Flowers: Plants produce abundant yang energy.
 Cut Flowers are essentially yin as they are in the process of dying.

 - Flowers and plants: When they are in the bedroom, flowers and plants are known to suppress the romance luck of the single person.
 They can also cause acrimonious feelings and even unfaithfulness between a couple.